Chinanu Onuaku: Dinamo Sassari (2022)

 On July 20, 2022, he signed with Dinamo Sassari of the Italian Lega Basket Serie A (LBA).

 Hapoel Tel Aviv (2022–2023)

 On November 13, 2022, he signed with Hapoel Tel Aviv of the Israeli Basketball Premier League.

 Joventut Badalona (2023)

 On July 27, 2023, Onuaku signed with Joventut Badalona of the Spanish Liga ACB.

 Goyang Sono Skygunners (2023–2024)

 On November 13, 2023, Onuaku joined the Goyang Sono Skygunners of the Korean Basketball League (KBL) to replace Jarrod Jones.

 Santeros de Aguada (2024)

 On March 21, 2024, Onuaku signed with the Santeros de Aguada of the Baloncesto Superior Nacional.

 Second stint with the Wonju DB Promy (2024–2025)

 On June 27, 2024, Onuaku signed with the Wonju DB Promy of the Korean Basketball League (KBL).

-Return to Bnei Herzliya (2025–present)
+Return to Bnei Herzliya (2025)

 On April 14, 2025, he signed with Bnei Herzliya of the Israeli Basketball Premier League.

+Cangrejeros de Santurce (2026-present)

+On May 6, 2026, he signed with the Cangrejeros de Santurce of the Baloncesto Superior Nacional.